verzep/NERVE/README.md

 ## Spike Trains (STs)
 The method `spikeTrain(double Tmax, bool save)` is used to generate spike trains.
 Note that the argument is the time `Tmax` that the system will have to evolve, so that in this case you cannot know in advance how many samples the system will generate.
-Note also that it is not guranteed (and, in almost every case, won't be) that each neuron will have the same number of samples.
+Note also that it is not guranteed (and, in almost every case, won't be) that each neuron will have the same number of spikes.
 The parameter `save`, if set true, will make the network save every step of the evolution: this is really memory consuming and should be used only for debugging porpouses (or if you want to plot the time evolution).
 To save the data on a file you have to use `writeSpikeTimes_ST()`, which works exactly the same way as the FPT one.

 ## Code Example